sonatype/helm3-charts/charts/nexus-repository-manager/README.md

 ---

 ## Adding the repo
-To Add as a Helm Repo, use the following:
+To add as a Helm Repo, use the following:
 ```helm repo add sonatype https://sonatype.github.io/helm3-charts/```

 ---